RogerSik/dnsbl-check/README.md

-Script that check if it your mail server in a DNSBL (DNS Mail Blacklist).
+Script that check if it your mail server in a <a href="http://en.wikipedia.org/wiki/DNSBL">DNSBL</a> (DNS Blackhole List).

 From <a href="http://www.heise.de/netze/artikel/Verdrehte-Abfrage-223890.html">heise Netze</a> added with little features thats come from the comments.